Project type: IoT Device // Client: Sazerac Distilleries // Employer: Peter Mayer Advertising

 THE CHALLENGE

-Exploring new modes of interaction
+How might we explore new modes of interaction beyond the screen?

-MY ROLE ON THIS PROJECT
+MY ROLE

 IMG_2333.JPG